PhilKes/movieland/README.md

 * Role-based **JWT Token** Authentication
 * Access to <a href="https://developers.themoviedb.org/3" target="_blank">TMDB Movie Database API</a>

+Note: You need to get your own TMDB API Key to run the backend on your local machine.
+Add it to the `application.properties` in the `tmdbApi.apikey` value.

 ## Frontend - NuxtJS <img src="./doc/nuxt.png" width="30">
 * Vue **User Interface** with Nuxt.js